scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 ### The CAPM and the origins of the model

-As I said, I started by revisiting the first papers written by Sharpe, from which I got a better understanding of how his Diagonal Model came to life.
+I took the time to revisit the first papers written by Sharpe, from which I got a better understanding of how his Diagonal Model came to life.
 Oddly enough, it is often amalgamated with the **CAPM** published as an independent paper one year later[^3]: Sharpe initially wrote a first version of the CAPM in terms of the Diagonal Model in his 1961 PhD dissertation[^4], but it was